 Grade 7 in GCSE Maths.
 General entry criteria also applies.

 Students studying this subject will explore new and ever more sophisticated concepts.
 Topics will include:

 • Summation of series

 • Differential equations

-Further Mathematics focuses upon providing you with a deeper understanding of Maths, designed to extend and challenge gifted Mathematicians.
-Under the guidance of teachers you will extend your knowledge of algebra, use techniques to optimise flow through a network and learn how to write functions as infinitely long sums- all of which are crucial scientific concepts.
+Further Mathematics focuses on providing you with a deeper understanding of Maths and the course is designed to extend and challenge gifted Mathematicians.
+Under the expert tuition of our outstanding teachers, you will further develop your knowledge of Algebra, use techniques to optimise flow through a network, and learn how to write functions as infinitely long sums- all of which are crucial scientific concepts.